-Take to someone (or something): to start to like someone (or something).
+Take to someone (or something): to start to like someone (or doing something).

 So, you can see that sadly, although the cat's colleagues think the big boss is going to love him, he is probably not going to like him because he has an allergy to cats.
 In fact, he's already started sneezing in the hallway before he's met him.
 So, it's safe to say he's not going to take to Skeeter.
 Poor kitty!

 As noted above, this idiom can be used to talk about starting to like someone or something.
 The following examples will make things even clearer.

 If you found this idiom useful, sign-up for my free newsletter to learn about when I add new idioms as well as other updates to my website.